 PIRLS 2021 timeline:

-February to April 2020, pupils in England will take part in the field trial.
+Please note that dates of the main study and subsequent activities have been adjusted.
+February to April 2020, pupils in England took part in the field trial.

-March to June 2021, pupils in England will participate in the PIRLS 2021 main study.
+May to June 2022, pupils in England participated in the PIRLS main study.

 You can view past national reports here.

 More information can also be found on the IEA’s PIRLS website.